ehcloninger/ericcloninger.com/_posts/2022-11-29-where-on-the-internet-is-eric.md

 ---
-title: "Where on the Internet is Eric? :earth_americas:"
+title: "Where on the Internet is Eric?"
 excerpt_separator: "<!--more-->"
 categories:
   - blog